Garmin Varia RTL515 vs. Magene L508 vs. Bryton Gardia R300: Which One to Buy?

 Garmin Varia RTL515 vs. Magene L508 vs. Bryton Gardia R300 between rocks.

-The overall winner is the Garmin Varia RTL515 because it gives the fewest false positives, and its multi-object detection is the most accurate.
+The overall winner is the Garmin Varia RTL515 because it gives the fewest false positives and has the most accurate multi-object detection.

 Continue reading for more info, or: